Input

 none

-When not using the as
+When you're not using the as

-attribute, a standard string field is shown.
+attribute, you get a standard string field.

 {% input custom.the_namespace.the_key %}